broadinstitute/gnomad-browser/browser/help/topics/dataset-selection.md

 - _gnomAD SVs v2.1: Structural variant (SV) calls generated from a set of GS samples that largely overlaps those in gnomAD v2.1.
 This current SV release includes 10,847 unrelated genomes.
 See the [gnomAD-SV paper](https://broad.io/gnomad_sv) for details._
 - _gnomAD SVs v2.1 (non-neuro): Only samples from individuals who were not ascertained for having a neurological condition in a neurological case/control study._
 - _gnomAD SVs v2.1 (controls): Only samples from individuals who were not selected as a case in a case/control study of common disease._

+### Copy number variants

++ gnomAD exome CNVs v4.0: Copy number variant (CNV) calls generated from a set of ES samples that largely overlaps those in gnomAD v4.
+This current CNV release includes 464,566  unrelated exomes

+The data selection drop-down also updates accompanying data such as the coverage plot, constraint statistics, regional constraint, and variant positional distribution plot.